slowernews/wisdom-tldr/README.md

 Pete and his wife pay their son for each mile he rides his bike (with interest on what he decides not to spend).
 -->

-HOWEVER, some people are not ready to have a mentor and accept your vision.
+HOWEVER... some people are not ready to have a mentor and accept your vision.

 > *'Do not teach a starving man to fish.'*